NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 ![home-welcome](readme-images/project-walkthrough/home_welcome.png)

-The homepage also provides additional user interaction by placing convenient links to the menu and the bookings page in a clear manner.
+The homepage also provides further user interaction by placing convenient links to the menu and the bookings page in a clear manner.
 The placement of these links highlights the ease of access to the services on offer:

 ![follow-on-links](readme-images/project-walkthrough/follow_on_links.png)

-Should the admin add, update, or remove any current promotions via the admin panel, these changes are reflected instantly on the live home page:
+Should the **admin** add, update, or remove any current promotions via the admin panel, these changes are reflected instantly on the live home page:

 ![no-promotions](readme-images/project-walkthrough/no-promotions.png)